Java: Homo erectus presence

+After the arrival of modern humans

 The island's exceptional fertility and rainfall allowed the development of wet-field rice cultivation, which required sophisticated levels of cooperation between villages.
 Out of these village alliances, small kingdoms developed.
 The chain of volcanic mountains and associated highlands running the length of Java kept its interior regions and peoples separate and relatively isolated.
 Before the advent of Islamic states and European colonialism, the rivers provided the main means of communication, although Java's many rivers are mostly short.
 Only the Brantas river and Solo river could provide long-distance communication and this way their valleys supported the centers of major kingdoms.
 A system of roads, permanent bridges, and toll gates is thought to have been established in Java by at least the mid-17th century.
 Local powers could disrupt the routes as could the wet season and road use was highly dependent on constant maintenance.
 Consequently, communication between Java's population was difficult.

 The emergence of civilization on the island of Java is often associated with the arrival of Aji Saka in 78 AD.
 Although Aji Saka is said to be the bearer of civilization on Java, the story received several objections and rebuttals from other historical sources.
 Valmiki's Ramayana, made around 500 BC, records that Java already had a governmental organization long before the story:"Yawadwipa is decorated with seven kingdoms, gold and silver islands, rich in gold mines, and there is Cicira (cold) Mountain that touches the sky with its peak."